 Primal Freeze-Dried Formula Dog Food receives the Advisor’s top rating of 5 stars.

-The Primal Freeze Dried Formula product line lists five freeze dried raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Primal Freeze-Dried Formula product line includes five freeze dried raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-Primal Freeze-Dried Formula Beef formula was selected to represent the other products in the line for this review.
+Primal Freeze-Dried Formula Beef recipe was selected to represent the other products in the line for this review.

 Freeze-Dried Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Beef hearts, beef livers, ground beef bones, organic kale, organic carrots, organic yams, organic broccoli, organic apples, cranberries, blueberries, organic pumpkin seeds, organic sunflower seeds, minerals (zinc sulfate, copper carbonate, selenium), organic parsley, organic apple cider vinegar, salmon oil, organic coconut oil, organic quinoa sprout powder, dried organic kelp, alfalfa, natural vitamin E, mixed tocopherols (natural preservative)